Climate of London

 The city can sometimes experience extremes.
 Snowfall is an infrequent occurrence in winter, falling on an average of 16 days per year, though infrequently heavy.
 Thunderstorms are a similarly occurring feature, occurring on average up to 16 days per year.
 London rarely experiences tornadoes, although an F2 struck Kensal Green on 7 December 2006.
+Severe weather and extremes in temperature are uncommon.

 London is vulnerable to climate change in the United Kingdom, and there is increasing concern among hydrological experts that London households may run out of water before 2050.

-In January 2023, London Mayor Sadiq Khan issued a "very high" air-pollution alert and urged citizens to avoid unnecessary car journeys as the city grappled with high levels of pollution, according to AQI website, which stated that london's air quality index stood at 58, considered moderate.